syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Add lane at runtime

-We can add a lane at runtime width client side API method addLane. please refer to the below API document link.
+We can add a lane at runtime width client side API method addLane. please refer to the below link whcih shows how to use addLane method in diagram.

 [addLane](/api/js/ejdiagram#methods:addlane "addLane").